GodotBoy Export Template

 As a bonus, it hides the ROM within a compressed asset files.
 It is possible to even encrypt your ROM to make it harder (but not impossible) to pirate, if you very strictly wanted your game to run on a supported platform.
 I don't suspect that would be a popular option, but it's possible for anyone who cares to.

-If there is enough interest, I would like to publish a Anthology game: a collection of GBStudio or gbdk-2020 games in a single Steam and/or Android.
-If your game is in a presentable state and you'd like to be part of an anthology, message me or comment that you're interested with contact info.
+If there is enough interest, I would like to publish a Anthology game: a collection of GBStudio or gbdk-2020 games in a single Steam and/or Android download.
+If your game is in a presentable state and you'd like to be part of an anthology, contact me on BlueSky.

 It is, in it's current state, MIT licensed.
-I don't *expect* to make any money on this, but if this help your publish your game on one of these stores, consider helping me spend more of my personal time on it.
+I don't *expect* to make any money on this, but if this helps you publish your game on one of these stores, consider supporting it so I can spend more of my personal time on it.
 (And back GBStudio on Patreon while you're at it)

 Thanks for checking it out!